-We have audited the Remuneration Report included in the directors' report under the heading 'Remuneration Report' for the year ended 30 June 2021.
+We have audited the Remuneration Report included in the directors' report for the year ended 30 June 2022.

-In our opinion, the Remuneration Report of Ambertech Limited, for the year ended 30 June 2021, complies with section 300A of the Corporations Act 2001.
+In our opinion, the Remuneration Report of Ambertech Limited, for the year ended 30 June 2022, complies with section 300A of the Corporations Act 2001.